Six Mile Gap to Treasure Island Float

 Fort Collins, towing, Kramer&Houston Towing, 970-493-3375

-Contact: Ken Bauer is the host for this float.
-He has been doing this float for around 30 years and knows the area well.
-His email is kenbauer@comcast.net.
-Make sure you notify the host if you are interested so they can contact you about any changes to the trip.
+Contact: Roger Faaborg is the host for this float.
+He has been doing this float for about 10 years prior to the pandemic.
+His email is [email protected].
+Make sure you notify the host if you are interested so he can contact you about any changes to the trip.

 Some Phone Numbers: